In-person therapy in Austin and Northwest Lake Travis. Online therapy throughout Texas.

 • Are there session limits or pre-authorization requirements?

 Insurance can be helpful, however, it can also create barriers.
 Many plans require you to meet a high deductible before coverage begins and then coverage is often limited.
 In addition, insurance companies require a mental health diagnosis and documentation of “medical necessity,” require that you work with therapists on their list regardless of your unique needs.
-They can also request treatment records to assess you progress.
+They can also request treatment records to assess your progress.
 Ultimately, their focus is about getting you to a basic level of functioning,

 Private pay offers: